Malvineous/behringerctl/doc/behringer-deq2496.md

 reveal the cleartext code.
 This data is not written to the flash, but at power on, the bootloader performs this decryption when it copies the application code into RAM.
 So the data written to the file in this case is what ends up in the device's memory, being executed by the processor.
+If you intend to disassemble the code, this is the image to use.

 Image -1 will provide a full dump the size of the flash chip, with any missing blocks filled with `0xFF` bytes, to simulate empty flash blocks.
 This will